Rifapentine (By mouth)

 How to Use This Medicine:

-- If you are taking this medicine 2 times each week, wait at least 3 days (72 hours) between each dose.
-After 2 months, your doctor may tell your to take the medicine once each week.
+- If you take this medicine 2 times each week, wait at least 3 days (72 hours) between each dose.

 Drugs and Foods to Avoid: